 Trismus, or lockjaw, is a painful condition in which the jaws do not open fully.
 As well as causing pain, trismus can lead to problems with eating, speaking, and oral hygiene.

-Most cases of trismus are temporary, typically lasting for less than 2 weeks, but some may be permanent.
+Most cases of trismus are temporary, typically lasting for less than

 In this article, we explore the causes and symptoms of trismus.
 We also look at the current treatment options for this condition.

 There are many possible causes of trismus, including the following:

 Injury or damage to the jaw can lead to trismus.
 Examples of such trauma include fractured jawbones or tissue damage following dental surgery.